plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 * writing `element.value` checks the checkbox;
 * writing another string or `undefined` clears it.

 Applications remain free to use a Native Value for checkboxes.
 For example, an application can register a higher-priority definition whose `matches()` requires both an `input[type="checkbox"]` and a Boolean field data type.
-That definition can create an `IDomValueAdapter` backed by `HTMLInputElement.checked` and submit through `setValue()`.
+That definition can create an `IValueAdapter` backed by `HTMLInputElement.checked` and submit through `setValue()`.

 #### Native Input Radio Groups